 - Use a well-draining substrate that always ensures good water drainage and remains loamy.

-- The soil should be loosened to a depth of at least 12-inches for annuals and 18-inches for perennials.
+- Loosen the soil to a depth of at least 12 inches for annuals and 18 inches for perennials.

 - Deadhead your flowers after it wilts to boost longer blooms.